nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ```
 * <API_KEY_ENV_VAR_NAME> Environment variable name to hold X-Road Security Server API key (e.g. if the variable is set like ``export TOOLKIT_API_KEY=f13d5108-7799-426d-a024-1300f52f4a51`` the value to use here is ``TOOLKIT_API_KEY``) or left as-is/any for toolkit to attempt creation of transient API key
 * <SECURITY_SERVER_CREDENTIALS_OS_ENV_VAR_NAME> (Optional) If is set it will overwrite the <SECURITY_SERVER_CREDENTIALS_OS_ENV_VAR_NAME> property described in the [access section](#3.2.1-access-configuration)
-* <CONFIGURATION_ANCHOR_PATH> Path to the configuration anchor file, e.g. "/etc/xroad/configuration-anchor.xml"
+* <CONFIGURATION_ANCHOR_PATH> Path to the configuration anchor file, e.g., "/etc/xroad/configuration-anchor.xml"
 * <SIGN_CERT_PATH> should be given as path referring to sign certificates location.
 * <AUTH_CERT_PATH> should be given as path referring to auth certificate location.
-* <SECURITY_SERVER_NAME> should be substituted with the installed security server name, e.g. ss1
+* <SECURITY_SERVER_NAME> should be substituted with the installed Security Server name, e.g., `ss1`
 * <OWNER_DISTINGUISHED_NAME_COUNTRY> should be ISO 3166-1 alpha-2 two letter code for server owner country.
 This is used in certificate generation.
 * <OWNER_DISTINGUISHED_NAME_ORGANIZATION> should be set to server owner organization.
 This is used in certificate generation.
-* <OWNER_MEMBER_CLASS> should be substituted with the member class obtained from the Central Server, e.g. GOV.
+* <OWNER_MEMBER_CLASS> should be substituted with the member class obtained from the Central Server, e.g., GOV.
-* <OWNER_MEMBER_CODE> should be substituted with the member code obtained from the Central Server, e.g. 1234.
+* <OWNER_MEMBER_CODE> should be substituted with the member code obtained from the Central Server, e.g., 1234.
-* <SERVER_CODE> should be substituted with the server code of the installed security server, e.g. SS1
+* <SERVER_CODE> should be substituted with the server code of the installed Security Server, e.g., `ss1`.
 * <SOFT_TOKEN_ID> default software token ID, normally 0 (zero).
 * <SOFT_TOKEN_PIN> should be substituted with a desired numeric pin code.
-* <SECURITY_SERVER_EXTERNAL_FQDN> externally accessible FQDN for the security server.
-It's applied to the security server certificates.
+* <SECURITY_SERVER_EXTERNAL_FQDN> externally accessible FQDN for the Security Server.
+It's applied to the Security Server certificates.
-* <SECURITY_SERVER_INTERNAL_FQDN_OR_IP> should be substituted with internal IP address or host name of the installed security server, e.g. ``ss1``
+* <SECURITY_SERVER_INTERNAL_FQDN_OR_IP> should be substituted with internal IP address or host name of the installed Security Server, e.g., `ss1`
 * <SSH_USER_OS_ENV_VAR_NAME> (Optional) If set, it will overwrite the <SSH_USER_OS_ENV_VAR_NAME> property described in the [access section](#3.2.1-access-configuration)
 * <SSH_PRIVATE_KEY_OS_ENV_VAR_NAME> (Optional) If set, it will overwrite the <SSH_PRIVATE_KEY_OS_ENV_VAR_NAME> property described in the [access section](#3.2.1-access-configuration)
-* <TLS_CERT_PATH> Path to the internal TLS certificated to be added to the whitelist of a member or subsystem, e.g. "/etc/xroad/cert.pem"
+* <TLS_CERT_PATH> Path to the internal TLS certificated to be added to the whitelist of a member or subsystem, e.g., "/etc/xroad/cert.pem"
 * <CERTIFICATE_HASH> List of certificate hash on which we are going to apply operations such as disable, unregister, delete...
 * <CERTIFICATE_PROFILE> (Optional) Profile name described in [11 Certificate profile support](#11-certificate-profile-support)

 #### 3.2.3 Client Configuration

-The security server client information is configured in this section.
+The Security Server client information is configured in this section.
 It is possible to set up a list of subsystems belonging to the owner member
-configured in the [security server configuration](#322-security-servers-configuration) or add them to a new member as described
+configured in the [Security Server configuration](#322-security-servers-configuration) or add them to a new member as described
 in [8 Multitenancy](#8-multitenancy).
 ```
 clients: